enmanuelmag/iaflow/README.md

   val_ds=val_ds # Dataset to validate the model, you can change this when call `train` method )
 ```

+> So far, the shuffle buffer is only applied to datasets that are an instance of `tf.data.Dataset`.

 ### `add_model` method
 The build method is used to create a model in a defined structure of folder.
 As below: